 I got a wonderful view of a 4-day crescent through these in the twilight sky of Christmas evening, with Mare Criseum starkly shadowed on the terminator.
 A few days later and Theophilus and Catherina were easy to make out on the terminator, whilst the Earthlit old Moon was still easy to make out.
-All in all, the Victory 10x54 HTs deliver a lovely binocular view of Luna.
+All in all, the Victory 10x54 HTs deliver a good binocular view of Luna.

 Jupiter often causes problems for prismatic optics, so much so that testers sometimes talk about ‘the Jupiter test’: mediocre optics turn Jupiter’s tiny bright disk into a flared or spiky mess.
 In contrast, the 10x54 HTs produce a perfectly clean view of Jupiter free from any flare.
 I could easily make out all four Galilean satellites lined up on one side of the planet: tiny points of different brightness perfectly separated by black space.

 I generally prefer a bit more than 10x magnification for finding and viewing smaller deep sky objects.
-Nonetheless, those big lenses and high-transmission optics give very bright deep-sky views, whilst the larger field and steadier view make them easier to use than my 15x56s.
+Nonetheless, those big lenses and high-transmission optics give very bright deep-sky views, whilst the larger field and steadier view make them easier to use than say 15x56s.

 The string of open clusters in Auriga were bright and easily resolved into stars in a way smaller objectives don’t manage.
 M38 showed its characteristic cross-shape to good effect.
 The Pleiades looked bright and sparkling and the double cluster much brighter and more populous than through 10x42s.